-TIME Announces 2017 Person of the Year Shortlist, Is Donald Trump On The List?
+‘Time’ Announces 2017 Person Of The Year Shortlist: Is Donald Trump On The List?

 Donald Trump

 The president was named the Person of the Year in 2016, calling it “a tremendous honor.”
 However, he isn’t as thankful for the honor in 2017.
-He claimed on Twitter that TIME called him to tell him that he “would probably” be named Person of the Year” but he turned them down, stating he didn’t have time for a photo shoot and interview.
+He claimed on Twitter that Time called him to tell him that he “would probably” be named Person of the Year, but he turned them down, stating he didn’t have time for a photo shoot and interview.

 Time Magazine called to say that I was PROBABLY going to be named “Man (Person) of the Year,” like last year, but I would have to agree to an interview and a major photo shoot.
 I said probably is no good and took a pass.
 Thanks anyway!